1960 Valdivia earthquake: Urban impact

 Valdivia's bridges suffered only minor damage.
+The damage caused to Calle-Calle Bridge led to its temporary closure after the earthquake, with traffic redirected to Teja Island through Caucau River where people crossed it on boats and, reportedly, also a rudimentary and temporary wooden bridge.

 Land subsidence in Corral Bay improved navigability as shoal banks, produced earlier by sediments from Madre de Dios and other nearby gold mines, sank and were compacted.
 As the earthquake destroyed Valdivia's flood barriers, general land subsidence exposed new areas to flooding.
 Parts of the botanical garden of the Austral University of Chile that were next to Cau-Cau River and the city's southern outskirts along Route 206 were permanently flooded.

-The United States quickly set up a field hospital following the earthquake.
-Aided by the United States, a geological survey of Valdivia was done following the earthquake and resulted in the city's first geological map.
-Mexico built and donated the public school Escuela México after the earthquake.

 The earthquakes damaged an area that had suffered a long period of economic decline, which began with shifts in trade routes due to the expansion of railroads in southern Chile and the opening of the Panama Canal in 1914.

 Unlike Valdivia, Osorno was saved from major destruction.
 In Osorno only about 20 houses were totally destroyed, although many firewalls and chimneys collapsed.

 Puerto Montt, a major city today, had in the early 1960s about 49,500 inhabitants.
 The bulk of the damage in Puerto Montt was located in the neighborhood of Barrio Modelo and the northern part of Bahía Angelmó, where artificial fills subsided.
 Angelmó and other coastal areas of Puerto Montt were among the few urban areas that suffered "total destruction" by the earthquake.

+After the earthquake a myth related the unusually warm and clear weather conditions prior to the earthquake to its triggering.
+When compared with the years that followed in the 1960s the autumn of 1960 in southern Chile was not particularly dry nor warm.